kittenbothk/pxt-KittenRadio/README.md

-# pxt-TEA5767
+# pxt-KitttenRadio

-This is an extension for Microsoft Makecode to use a TEA5767 radio module with your micro:bit.
+This is an extension for Microsoft Makecode to use a radio module with your micro:bit.
 Developed by Anson from Kittenbot HK.

 ![](tea5767.jpg)